hayo0914/ChromeExt-OpenGoogleUS/README.md

 This chrome extension adds shortcuts for opening google US in new tab.

 ## How to use
-- Press Ctrl+Q to open google.com in current tab
+- Press Ctrl+I to open google.com in current tab
-- Press Ctrl+Shift+Q to open google.com in new tab
+- Press Ctrl+Shift+I to open google.com in new tab

 ## How to install
 Please install from the following link (Chrome web store)